ysdn2019/Graduates-List/graduates/michelle-young.md

 ---
 path: /work/somnium
 graduate: Michelle Young
-mainimg: /assets/work/young_michelle_project2_web_main.png
+cover: /assets/work/young_michelle_project2_web_main.png
-thumbnailimg: /assets/work/young_michelle_project2_web_thumbnail.png
+thumbnail: /assets/work/young_michelle_project2_web_thumbnail.png
 title: Somnium
 groupmembers:
-fields: Book Design, Communication, Interactive
+category: Book Design, Communication, Interactive
 mediumdimensions: Somnium is an exhibit with an archive book and interactive applications that illustrate the process of dreams and gives a holistic view of what dreams of childhood are comprised of, how they are experienced emotionally and how they stay with us deepens their meaning and value in the visitors’ lives.
 digitallink:
 image1: /assets/work/young_michelle_project2_web_support1.png